-Previously, this site was created by a fan of Marina Sirtis, as well as being a fan of the Star Trek series where Marina was a cast member.
+Previously, this site was created by a fan of Marina Sirtis; as well as being a fan of the Star Trek series.
+This is where Marina was a cast member.

 Marina Sirtis is reknown for her works in the Star Trek franchise for her role as Deanna Troi.
 Much of her information can be found here.

 Marina Sirtis showing off her Tottenham Hotspurs tattoo.

 I’m too a fan of StarTrek

 However, I’ve already published some content on the site about the life of Sirtis.
 Soon I will be updating the site with some more information about Star Trek; as well as interesting topics about TV shows and upcoming movies.
 Maybe with time I may create a forum; whereby fans can exchange ideas; as well as critic cinematography working.

 Star Trek: The Next Generation

 When casting Star Trek: The Next Generation; Gene Roddenberry was inspired to ask the exotic-looking Sirtis to audition for a role after seeing the film Aliens with Bob Justman; which featured the prominent Latina character Vasquez; played by Jenette Goldstein.
 Sirtis and Denise Crosby initially tried out for each other’s eventual role on The Next Generation.

 Sirtis’s character was going to be named Lt.
 Macha Hernandez; the Security Chief.
 Gene Roddenberry decided to switch them.
 Macha Hernandez became Natasha Yar.
 Sirtis recalls that on the day she received a call offering her the role of Deanna Troi..
 However, she was actually packing to return to Britain.
 This was because her six-month visa had expired.